ER020410/Dissertation-Convolutional-Neural-Networks-for-Fragment-Based-Molecular-Docking/README.md

 # Dissertation-Convolutional-Neural-Networks-for-Fragment-Based-Molecular-Docking

-This repository contains the Jupyter notebooks and results from my MSc dissertation.
+This repository contains the code from Yiting Ren's MSc dissertation (P072).
-The project investigates the application of convolutional neural networks (CNNs) for fragment-based molecular docking, focusing on dataset preparation, fine-tuning, and benchmarking.
+The project investigates the application of convolutional neural networks (CNNs) for fragment-based molecular docking, focusing on benchmarking, dataset preparation and fine-tuning.

 ## Setup
 !pip install numpy==1.26.4